sebyldino/TileDash/README.md

 ### Type POPUP
 Onclick on the device, it will show a popup with other devices defined in this popup.

+For smartphone display, it is recommended to set the popup width to 5 or 6.
+It will adapt automatically but if it is too large, it will be very small on the smartphone screen.

 ![Alt Image Tile](https://i.goopics.net/uuhtsl.jpg)

 ```